 A prototype design is not a one-time activity but rather a set of iterations that keep improving until you reach the flawless version.
 To achieve it, you need to follow certain rules of prototype development:

-- Build a prototype around one main concept that clearly answers user requirements.
+Build a prototype around one central concept that answers user requirements.

 The Biggest Novelties in Wireframing and Prototyping

-- It bridges the gap between analog and digital design, saving weeks or even months of your development time.
+It bridges the gap between analogue and digital design, saving weeks or even months of your development time.

-- Ink to Code encourages collaborative prototyping processes and inspires designers to quickly visualize their ideas.
+Ink to Code encourages collaborative prototyping processes and inspires designers to visualise their ideas quickly.